nmrao/sample-soapui-projects/runStepsInParallel/READ-ME.md

 ```

 ### Description :
-As you see the log, `runStepsParallell` script started, started the two steps of the test case that user wanted in threads, then it completed.
+As you see the log, `runStepsParallell` script started, then started the two user intended steps of the test case in threads (asynchronously), then it completed finally.

 However, the two steps running in separate threads -
 - both steps started same time
 - take its own time to execute a step
-- finished in different times
+- finished asynchronous steps in different times